AppSecure-nrw/security-belts/green/test-of-container-images-regarding-known-vulnerabilities.md

 Perform tests for known vulnerabilities in all container images used by your software.
 Use tools to automate your tests.

-Note, that this can result in many found vulnerabilities.
-Check, whether they are fixed with the next build of the container image.
+Note that this can result in many found vulnerabilities.
+Check whether they are fixed in the next build of the container image.
 See related Belt Activity: Container Update Enforcement.

 ## Benefits